 Legal and Tax Implications of Employee vs Contractor Classification

 Incorrect classification is not just a payroll issue — it carries serious tax and legal consequences.
+Businesses should understand how CRA evaluates compliance, and reviewing CRA audit vs review can help clarify how these situations are assessed and enforced.

 From a tax perspective, CRA can reassess multiple years of payroll records.
 If a contractor is reclassified as an employee, the business may be required to pay both the employer and employee portions of CPP and EI for past years, even if the worker has already been paid.
 Penalties and interest can significantly increase the total amount owed.